-Stuck in 22 carat gold, it features Queen Victoria’s Young Head portrait by William Wyon RA on the obverse, which was her favourite portrait for coinage.
+Stuck in 22 carat gold, it features Queen Victoria’s Young Head portrait on the obverse, which was her favourite portrait for coinage.
 The queen liked the design so much that it was struck on coins for 47 years.
+The Young Head portrait was created by William Wyon RA, chief engraver at The Royal Mint.
 The reverse features Benedetto Pistrucci’s iconic St George and the dragon design.

 |Reverse Designer||Benedetto Pistrucci|